 A visual check at very minimum once a day, and more often is essential.
 You'll want to check for any sign of injury, illness and check fences and other structures in your horse's home for damage that could cause problems.
 Access to plenty of food and water is not to be neglected.

 - Provide your horse with fresh clean water.
 Clean, readily available water is essential for good horse care.

 - Provide your horse with adequate fodder and concentrates.
-If feeding hay, your horse will eat approximately 2% to 3% of its body weight every day.
+If feeding hay, your horse will eat approximately two to three percent of its body weight every day.

 - Provide adequate shelter and blanketing according to the weather.
 The design of your shelter, whether run-in shed or stable is very important for proper care.
 Horses need a place to get out of the wind and wet.

 - Do a visual check for scrapes, cuts, bruises and puncture wounds on your horse's legs, head, and body.
 Treat any injuries promptly.
 You should have a horse first aid kit on hand.